stpf99/kingofsat2Triax-tss400UPNP_XML/README.md

 works but sometimes generated list is too long/ may need manual short

-config exist in sh file
+config exist in getchannels_lang.sh file

 change only SAT POSITIONS for ports (1-4)